Wallet compromise runbook

 Step 1: move funds to a fresh wallet

-Step 2: revoke the trading key
+Step 2: revoke the agent wallet

 Step 3: re-register on the new wallet